Study Says Eggs Might Be The Best Breakfast For Your Kid

 Breakfast is the most important meal of the day, the important part being getting your kid to put anything in their face before it’s 5 minutes after you were supposed to be out the door.
-But research suggest you should take your time, or what little of it you have, and consider breaking some eggs, instead.
+But research suggests you should take your time, or what little of it you have, and consider breaking some eggs, instead.
 Your kid can (and will) handle the demolition of everything else in your morning’s path, and besides, the store’s fresh out of Eggos.

 The study, published in the journal Eating Behaviors, found that 8-to-10-year-olds who ate a 350-calorie breakfast of eggs consumed less at lunch and remained fuller throughout the day, even after playing physical games, compared to kids who ate comparable breakfasts of cereal and oatmeal — that’s “porridge” for you parents on the other side of the pond and/or nursery rhyme bears.
 Overall, egg eaters cut their lunchtime calorie intake by 70 calories, about 4 percent of a child’s daily intake, and were less hangry with the lunch lady across the board.